WIFancyPants/Git/02 Install and Configure.md

 3. **Verify the Installation**
    - Open Command Prompt.
-   - Ensure you are at the right directory level: TBD
+   - Ensure you are at the right directory level: $HOME directory
    - Run the following command:
      ```bash
      git --version